ARC-0: ARC Purpose and Guidelines

 Review - An ARC Author marks an ARC as ready for and requests Peer Review.

-Last Call - The final review window for an ARC before moving to FINAL.
-An ARC editor will assign Last Call status and set a review end date (last-call-deadline), typically 1 month later.
+Last Call - The final review window for an ARC before moving to FINAL

-If this period results in necessary normative change, it will revert the ARC to REVIEW.
+If this period results in necessary normative change, it will revert the ARC to REVIEW

 Final - This ARC represents the final standard.
 A Final ARC exists in a state of finality and should only be updated to correct errata and add non-normative clarifications.

-Stagnant - Any ARC in DRAFT or REVIEW, if inactive for 6 months or greater, is moved to STAGNANT.
-An ARC may be resurrected from this state by Authors or ARC Editors by moving it back to DRAFT.
+.
+An ARC may be resurrected from this state by Authors or ARC Editors by moving it back to DRAFT

+An ARC with the status STAGNANT which does not have any activity for 1 month will be closed.
 ARC Authors are notified of any algorithmic change to the status of their ARC

-Withdrawn - The ARC Author(s) has withdrawn the proposed ARC.
+Withdrawn - The ARC Author(s)/Editor(s) has withdrawn the proposed ARC.
 This state has finality and can no longer be resurrected using this ARC number.
 If the idea is pursued later, it is considered a new proposal.

-Living - A special status for ARCs which, by design, will be continually updated and not reach a state of finality.
+Living - A special status for ARCs which, by design, will be continually updated and MIGHT not reach a state of finality.

 What belongs in a successful ARC?